wireservice/csvkit/docs/scripts/csvsql.rst

                             If present, a sqlalchemy connection string to use to directly execute generated SQL on a database.
       --query QUERY         Execute one or more SQL queries delimited by ";" and output the result of the last query as CSV.
+QUERY may be a filename.
       --insert              In addition to creating the table, also insert the data into the table.
 Only valid when --db is specified.